-Our condolences go to Tony's wife Jamie, their son Tom and daughter Molly and all of Tony’s extended family and friends.
+The event continues in Tony's honour and our thoughts are always with Tony's wife Jamie, their son Tom and daughter Molly and all of Tony’s extended family and friends.

-I shared many a glass of red with Tony over the years of our friendship and enjoyed his company and council on many rides and events.
+I shared many a glass of red with Tony over the years of our friendship and enjoyed his company and counsel on many rides and events.
 We shared a love of the VL Harley Davidson and I can thank Tony for my nickname, VL Phill.

 I was humbled when asked by Tony to join him on the board of the AMCA Australia and I am proud that I was able to be a small part in bringing Tony's vision to life.